kevin504-max/chat-bot/README.md

 The application is acessible online by clicking [here](https://chat-bot-wheat-two.vercel.app/chat).
 But how i make the deploy of my code, the bot that is running is the bot that i use to test the application, but don't worry, you still can interact with the bot!
 All you need to do is start the bot in the Telegram chat, you go to there clicking [here](https://t.me/FullstackAPIBot).
+Remember that you need to use the same username that you use in Telegram to register in the application.

 ## 🎥 Presentation Video
 I understand that is it a lot of complicated steps, so for security i gonna show the application working and running for you!